- First-time Entering Freshmen

 - A completed Application for Admission.

-- An official transcript of grades and credits from all colleges previously attended.
-Students must have a 2.00 (on a 4.00 scale) cumulative GPA on all previous coursework to be eligible for admission to UAFS.
+- An official transcript of grades and credits from each college/university previously attended.
+Students must have a 2.00 (on a 4.00 scale) cumulative GPA on all previous coursework to be eligible for admission to UAFS , or or be admitted through the Appeal for Admission process.
 Students must be in good financial and disciplinary standing and must not have been academically suspended from the last institution attended.
 Official transcripts from all colleges/universities attended must be submitted or sent directly to the Records Office in an official, sealed, school envelope.
 Official transcripts must be received two weeks prior to the beginning of the term in which the student wishes to enroll.
 Once submitted, students should allow ten business days for transcripts to be evaluated.
 Students may not register for courses until all official transcripts have been received and evaluated.
 Students should be prepared to submit course descriptions for coursework older than 15 years.
-Falsifying any part of the Application for Admission and/or failing to report previous college work will prevent a student from receiving federal financial aid and/or admission to the University.
+Falsifying any part of the Application for Admission and/or failing to report previous college work will prevent a student from receiving federal financial aid and/or admission to the university.

 - Proof of immunization against measles, mumps, and rubella.
 Immunity can be shown by providing proof of having received two doses of measles, two doses of mumps, and two doses of rubella, vaccine.